MOV-AI/containers-haproxy/README.md

 ### Certificates verification

-The certificates verification is enabled only in the `release` environment.
+The certificates verification is recommended only in the `release` environment.
 The verification is done by checking the certificate chain and its certificate authority (CA) using the `verify` option in the `bind` directive in the haproxy configuration file.

 > [!IMPORTANT]